JuliaLang/www.julialang.org/manual/integers-and-floating-point-numbers/index.md

              println("$(lpad(T,6)): [$(typemin(T)),$(typemax(T))]")
            end
       Int8: [-128,127]
-     Uint8: [0,255]
+     Uint8: [0x00,0xff]
      Int16: [-32768,32767]
-    Uint16: [0,65535]
+    Uint16: [0x0000,0xffff]
      Int32: [-2147483648,2147483647]
-    Uint32: [0,4294967295]
+    Uint32: [0x00000000,0xffffffff]
      Int64: [-9223372036854775808,9223372036854775807]
-    Uint64: [0,18446744073709551615]
+    Uint64: [0x0000000000000000,0xffffffffffffffff]

+As you can see, the values returned by `typemin` and `typemax` are always of the given argument type.
-This last expression uses several features we have yet to introduce, including [for loops](../control-flow#Repeated+Evaluation:+Loops), [strings](../strings), and [string interpolation](../strings#Interpolation), but should be easy enough to understand for people coming from most mainstream programming languages.
+The above expression uses several features we have yet to introduce, including [for loops](../control-flow#Repeated+Evaluation:+Loops), [strings](../strings), and [string interpolation](../strings#Interpolation), but should be easy enough to understand for people coming from most mainstream programming languages.

 ## Floating-Point Numbers